iggyvilla/grade10-actv/README.md

 Uploaded by Iggy Villa

+---

+**Clarification:**
-Business OfficeModule code is the same as Canteen Module, just edit the code to rename it at
+Business Office Module code is the same as Canteen Module, just edit the code to rename it at
 ```c++
 64.   lcd.print("Office Module");
 ```